Chisom83/Northwind_Traders/README.md

 ### Key Insight
 - This analysis covers sales from mid 2013 to mid 2015.
 ### KPI
-#### Total Orders
+#### Total Revenue
 > Image
 - Insight:

-A total of $1 million in revenue was generated across the period.
+- A total of $1 million in revenue was generated across the period.
      - 2013 generated $227K covers only the second half of the year data.
      - 2014 generated 565K for full year data.
      - 2015 generated 339K covers only the first half of the year data.
-     - 2014 recorded the highest revenue, driven by both higher order volume and full year sales.
+     - In 2014 revenue increased by apporimately 149% compared to 2013.
+While in 2015 revenue droped by 40% relative to the previous year.
 - Measure Used:

-#### Total Revenue
+#### Total Orders
 > Image
 - Insight:
  A total of 700 orders were recorded.
      - 2013: 130 orders.
      - 2014: 359 orders.
      - 2015: 211 orders.

 - Measure Used
 #### Average Order Value
 > Image
 - Insight: